 Term 6: Bulk-Power System (redline)

-Bulk-Power System:
+Bulk Power System:

-A) facilities and control systems necessary for operating an interconnected electric energy transmission network (or any portion thereof); and
+(A) facilities and control systems necessary for operating an interconnected electric energy transmission network (or any portion thereof); and

 (B) electric energy from generation facilities needed to maintain transmission system reliability.

 The term does not include facilities used in the local distribution of electric energy.
+(In order to remain consistent with the Federal Power Act [16 U.S.C.
+824(o) and 18 C.F.R.
+39.1], defined terms contained in this narrative are not capitalized.)
+Note that the terms “Bulk-Power System” or “Bulk Power System” shall have the same meaning.

 The SDT is proposing revisions to both the Glossary and ROP definition in order to align the two terms and maintain consistency with the Federal Power Act.
 Both the ROP and Glossary definitions have been approved by FERC (See, Glossary: FERC Order; and ROP: FERC Order on Compliance Filing, FERC Order Approving Amendments to the ROP).
 However, there are a number of differences, mostly minor, in the two definitions.
 The different language may be perceived to mean that the terms are intended to have different meanings, when this is not the case.
 There is no reason for the terms to have differing definitions, as both terms are intended to have the meaning of the definition in Section 215 of the Federal Power Act.
 The SDT revisions align the terms by eliminating the unnecessary differences.